top of page

 • Strict regulations

-At the ports of California, clean truck programs like CARB (California Air Resources Board) mandate zero-emission drayage trucks, which can be costly for small operators.
-In 2025, the US Department of Transportation announced $1 billion in funding for an electric drayage fleet so that pollution could be controlled.
+In California, clean truck programs like CARB (California Air Resources Board) mandate zero-emission drayage trucks, which can be costly for small operators.
+In 2025, the US Department of Transportation announced $1 billion in funding for an electric drayage fleet to control pollution.

 • GPS tracking